New history being created in Uttar Pradesh: BJP | Politics

 ''The silent BJP voter gives the loudest message on poll day,'' BJP youth wing president Tejasvi Surya tweeted.

-The Election Commission website showed that the BJP is leading in nearly 250 seats in the 403-member assembly and around 44 in the 70-member Uttarakhand assembly.
+The Election Commission website showed that the BJP had won or was leading in nearly 255 seats in the 403-member assembly and around 48 in the 70-member Uttarakhand assembly.
+It was also shown as the clear frontrunner in Goa and Manipur.
+In Punjab, another state that went to the polls, the Aam Aadmi Party swept the elections, delivering a massive defeat to the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)